Chad emerges as African power broker as France steps back

 “When Deby came to Paris before Mali, we raised the difficult internal questions, but now we have to find the right balance,” said one French diplomatic source.

-The circumstances of what Chadian officials described last week as a bid to “destabilize the Republic” in N‘Djamena remain unclear, with opponents accusing Deby of preemptively crushing dissent.
+The circumstances of what Chadian officials described last week as a bid to “destabilise the Republic” in N‘Djamena remain unclear, with opponents accusing Deby of preemptively crushing dissent.

 With many of his best fighting troops 1,500 miles away, Deby is more exposed that he has been for years.
 Timan Erdimi, Deby’s nephew, vowed last month to revive the UFR rebel movement in eastern Chad, which almost toppled Deby in 2008.